jameschristou/GitHubActionsDataCollector/readme.md

 We start interrogating the workflow run logs to get details on test results.
 We make this flexible so people can write their own custom log processor
 * Add XUnit tests (DONE)
 * Run the unit tests in the workflow for GitHubActionsDataCollector
-* Add the ability to record individual test results (status, duration, error messages, etc)
+* Add the ability to record individual test results (status, duration, error messages, etc) - may need some config to determine which steps are tests (by name)
 * Extract and record test results for XUnit tests
 * Extract and record test results for Cypress tests

 ## Phase 7
 Introduce job groups for grouping related jobs.
 Job groups should also have duration and conclusion info
-* Introduce job groups
+* Introduce job groups - grouping could be configured through regex on job name
 * Each run has job groups and each job belongs to a job group (is this true in simple workflows??)

 ## Phase 8